 For a schedule of these events, which will be held in the U.S. and Canada, click here.
-Please note the first for the year is the ECA’s Winter Gathering and Ordination Ceremony to be held February 22 in Tampa, Florida.
+Please note the first for the year was the ECA’s Winter Gathering and Ordination Ceremony held February 22 in Tampa, Florida.
 Also, be sure to mark your calendars for the 2014 ECA Annual International Conference scheduled for July 29-31 at the beautiful Radisson Hotel in exciting Branson, Missouri.
 I hope to see you there.
 Until then, may the Lord richly bless you.

 Robert H. Turrill